Skip to main content

 public byte[] encode() {

-// Call the parent class method to convert basic fields into JSONObject
+// Invoke parent method to convert base fields to JSONObject

 JSONObject jsonObj = super.getBaseJsonObject();